 Kingswood House is proud to support many worthwhile causes in keeping with our charitable status.
 It is our policy to help charities who directly work with children, as much as possible.
-Our main source of fundraising comes from “House Days” which are organised by Senior pupils and House staff throughout the year.
+Our main source of fundraising comes from “House Days” which are organised by House members and staff throughout the year.
 However, there are many other days where we work in tandem with external organisations to raise the profile of important initiatives - such as 'Hello Yellow' for the National Mental Health Awareness Day and 'Show Racism the Red Card'.

 The House System

-Boys and girls are assigned to vertically-streamed House Families within their Houses.
+Boys and girls are assigned to vertically streamed House Families within their Houses.
 The idea is adapted from a concept from St Andrew’s University, where each new student is assigned a second year “parent” and a final year “grandparent” with whom the fresher can spend time and become accustomed to their new surroundings.
 As such, our students have been carefully divided into “families”, each of which boasts a cross-section of pupils from Lower Prep, Upper Prep and Seniors.
-They work as a team in House Meetings on a fortnightly basis as well as a dedicated afternoon at the start of each term and it is hugely rewarding to see the great mentorship in evidence between older pupils and their younger counterparts.
+They work as a team in House Meetings on a fortnightly basis as well as during their House Day and it is hugely rewarding to see the great mentorship in evidence between older pupils and their younger counterparts.